PavithraDevi2001/PavithraDevi2001/README.md

-- 👋 Hi, I’m @PavithraDevi2001
+- 👋 Hi, I’m Pavithra Devi
-- 👀 I’m interested in coding
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Full Stack Web Development
-- �
-- �

 <!---
 PavithraDevi2001/PavithraDevi2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.